baidyprod/Baidygram/README.md

 Instagram-like blog created by baidy.

-_Note: the project is both production and development ready_
+_Note: the project is both production and development ready._

 ## Stack: